 We Want Them Back Alive – A re-enactment of the disappearance of 43 mexican students who were taken by the police.
 A glimpse in the game between Mexican authorities and the narcotraficants.

 The PM’s Witnesses – I travelled three days throughout the country with the PSD (Romanian Social Democrat party) campaign bus.

 The Good Bum – George has been walking all over Romania in order to find his luck.
 He wears 60s-like cuffed jeans and walks with 4km/hour on the side of the highway.
 It’s past midnight.
 As trucks pass by, cold air penetrates his soul leaving inside a death anxiety, although it’s not long since he last wished he was dead.

 Give God A Call – what a cowboy, his young wife and four children know about poverty.

 I Love Copper – Here’s a simple math equation that portrays the story: Seven meters of Romtelecom cable = six hundred thousand lei = three bags of ethnobotanicals = one year in prison.

 Two Blondes and one “Special” – There are about 600.000 slot machine gamblers in Romania; most of them young and poor men from the cities.
-The economic crisis draws them to the machines, they want to make quick money, but they fall under the spell of the little bright lights on the slot machine screen and some end up losing everything they own.
+The economic crisis draws them to the machines, they want to make quick money, but they fall under the spell of the little bright lights on the slot machine screen and some end up losing everything.

 – a homeless love story on the streets of Bucharest.